mattzink/arch-wsl/ollama.md

     }
     ```

-    Note that the `apiBase` field should point to your WSL distro's IP address.
+    Note that the `apiBase` field should only be necessary when running VS code outside of the WSL host.
-    Unfortunately, you can't just use `localhost` because [Continue replaces it](https://github.com/continuedev/continue/blob/b6436dd84978c348bba942cc16b428dcf4235ed7/core/llm/llms/Ollama.ts#L315) with "127.0.0.1" which doesn't route to WSL.
     To determine your WSL distro's IP address, run the following command in PowerShell:
     ```pwsh
-    wsl -d arch -- ip addr list eth0 `| grep -Po "(?<=inet )[^/]+"
+    wsl -d arch -- ip route get 1 `| grep eth `| cut -d' ' -f7
     ```